Monday, August 29, 2011

 Christchurch City Council

-Pioneer Stadium & Burnside HS were both across town, miles from Sumner.
-Post Feb 22 Killer Quake, the media reported stories of the elderly being booted out of rest homes & transported to safer towns, where they were dumped.
+Pioneer Stadium & Burnside HS were both across town, miles from Sumner!
+Post 22 February 2011 Quake, media reported about elderly evacuated from rest homes & transported to safer towns, where they were dumped.
 Families took weeks to find them.

 2014.
-Although Christchurch had more Council flats than any other NZ city, Christchurch deputy mayor, Vicky Buck wished Council would retain Council flats, at ratepayers'expense.
-As Council had little spare cash post quakes, Council would decide to lease Council flats to a private lessee, to manage upkeep & tenants.
-In NZ's welfare state, it was NZ govt's responsibility (Housing NZ) to provide state housing for the poor, elderly & infirm.
-Not Council.
+Although Christchurch had more Council flats than any other NZ city, Christchurch deputy mayor Vicky Buck wished Council would retain Council flats at ratepayers' expense!
+As Council had little spare cash post-quakes, Council would decide to lease Council flats to a private lessee to manage upkeep & tenants.
+In NZ's welfare-state, it was NZ government's responsibility (Housing NZ) to provide state housing for the poor, elderly & infirm.
+Not Council!

 27.08.11.
 Alley by shipping container cordon, Campbell St / Wakefield Ave, post June 13 quake.
 Closed Evans Pass up Port Hills beyond